LiorSinai/liorsinai.github.io/_posts/2024-08-19-micrograd-5-mlp.md

 tags: mathematics transformers 'machine learning' 'deep learning'
 ---

 _A series on automatic differentiation in Julia.
-Part 5 shows how the MicroGrad.jl code can be used for a machine learning framework like Flux.
+Part 5 shows how the MicroGrad.jl code can be used for a machine learning framework like Flux.jl.
 The working example is a multi-layer perceptron trained on the moons dataset._

 This is part of a series.
 The other articles are:
 - [Part 1: ChainRules][micrograd_chainrules].